 Let $\ix$ and $\iy$ be Artin stacks with good moduli space morphisms, $\pi_\iy \colon \iy \to \bY$, and $\pi_\ix \colon \ix \to \bX$.
 Let $f \colon \iy \to \ix$ be a morphism and let $g \colon \bY \to \bX$ be the induced morphism of good moduli spaces. \begin{definition} We say the morphism $f$ is {\em strong} if the diagram

 is cartesian. \end{definition} Note that a strong morphism is representable and stabilizer-preserving.
-We thus have an equality $\iy^\maxlocus=f^{-1}(\ix^\maxlocus)$ of closed substacks by Proposition~\ref{prop.ixmax-singular}.
+We thus have an equality $\iy^\maxlocus=f^{-1}(\ix^\maxlocus)$ of closed substacks by Proposition~\ref{prop.ixmax-singular} if $\iy$ and $\ix$ have the same maximal stabilizer dimension.
 A sharp criterion for when a morphism is strong can be found in~\cite{Rydh:15}.